General CMG Rules

-Fortnite: If a match is started on incorrect gamertags, then teams have 30 seconds from the bus departing Spawn Island to leave the match before the results will stand as though played out normally with everything being correct.
+Battle Royale: If a match is started on incorrect gamertags, then teams have 30 seconds from the match starting (Bus Leaving, Blackout Deploying) to leave the match before the results will stand as though played out normally with everything being correct.

 A Clan Tag or proof identification system unique to your game can be found to the match details page.
 This is currently not required however, it does help to identify fake proof, as such if used correctly it will ensure accuracy in your match.
 We highly recommend you use the system we have supplied.